Malware has been a scourge on the internet for decades – why is it still a problem? Below are a few reasons why malware remains an issue.

 DNS and Malware

-There are various ways to defend organisations against malware, among them user training, end-point anti-malware products and restrictions on devices so that users can’t install or run software.
+There are various ways to defend against malware, among them user training, end-point anti-malware products and restrictions on devices so that users can’t install or run software.
 Nominet’s unique experience from protecting the UK registry for over twenty years has enabled us to develop a different, more robust way to seek out and destroy malware – the NTX platform.

 Most malware relies on DNS at some point.
 This is the ‘phone book’ of the internet, a system of inter-connected and trusted servers that convert the numerical IP addresses into the domain names we all use.
 But most security solutions allow DNS packets through unchallenged as they are crucial to day-to-day operations of all networks.
 For a deeper dive into DNS and the place it plays in networks and how it’s abused by malware, take a look at our white paper on demystifying DNS.

 Malware, depending on its type, will use DNS to communicate with the servers that control it or to spread around the network – often both.
-Some forms of malware will even attack the DNS infrastructure itself, to misdirect users or confuse defence mechanisms.
+Some forms of malware will even attack the DNS infrastructure itself, to misdirect users or confuse defense mechanisms.
 Our white paper: “DNS Deep Packet Inspection: Meeting the Malware Threat Head-On” goes into these mechanisms in more detail.

 Use malware against itself